training4developers/bootcamp_10162017/group-project.md

 ### Workflow 1 - Register Voters

 1. Create a voter registration system which collects the following information from the voter.

-First Name
-Last Name
-Address
-County/City
-Birthdate
-Email
-Phone
+Fields:, First Name, Last Name, Address, County/City, Birthdate, Email,Phone

 1. From a main screen, the user will click a "Register Voter" button.
 A registration form will be displayed.
 The user will enter the data, click "Complete Registration" and return to the main screen.